0ggar/GermanTrafficSignRecognition_for_yoloV5/README.md

 ## UPDATE

 I've created a very simple shell script that does everything for you (assuming that you already have downloaded the dataset)
+Make sure you are in a python venv, otherwise the script will install the dependencies globally.
 Just make sure you have the right to execute the script and then run `work.sh` :)

 The following is just for you if you want to better understand what's going on.